plantagoIT/strapi-drag-drop-content-type-plugin/README.md

 ```

 ## 🤝 Contribute
 Feel free to fork and make pull requests to this plugin.
-All the input is welcome!
+All input is welcome!